 Beyond the Loaf: The Many Uses of Sourdough

 The nutritious, tangy, and delightfully flavored loaves of bread are reason enough to keep a sourdough culture in your kitchen.
 But there’s much more sourdough starter can be used for besides bread.

 Many of the quick breads, normally leavened with baking soda and baking powder, can use sourdough starter as part of the leavening, perhaps in combination with a bit of baking soda.
-The acidity of the sourdough culture will react with the baking soda to create the rise we normally find in these baked goods.
+The acidity of the sourdough culture will react with the baking soda to create the rise normally found in these baked goods.
 As a bonus, the sourdough will help to break down the anti-nutrients in the process!

-It has been said that the pioneers survived on sourdoughed wheat, most likely in the form of pancakes.
+It has been said that the pioneers survived on sourdough wheat, most likely in the form of pancakes.
 As they stopped along the trail on their way out west they would cook over an open fire, most likely with their sourdough starter and sack of flour at their side.

 Try these sourdough pancakes for an overnight recipe where you can add your sourdough starter to flour and water.
 Or, if you’d like to skip the overnight step, try these delicious fluffy sourdough pancakes which you can make in a large cast-iron skillet.

 Almost everyone loves the convenience and flavor of tortillas.
 You can stuff them with just about anything, but the store-bought varieties often include unwanted additives, or have been sitting on the shelf for days or even weeks.
 Try these homemade sourdough tortillas as a fresh, healthy, homemade alternative.

 Buttery, crunchy, and salty: everything you are looking for in a cracker.
 The homemade version is even better when made with your sourdough culture.

 Many people aren’t aware that sourdough can lend itself to the sweet as well as the savory.
 The tang of sourdough can actually play up the sweet flavors often found in cakes and other sweets.
 Try this sourdough chocolate cake, this pumpkin-maple sourdough cake, or this slightly more indulgent sourdough coffee cake.